Low-rank Adaptation of Large Language Model Rescoring for Parameter-Efficient Speech Recognition: Results and analysis

 In this section, we show how the scale of the underlying pretrained language model and the scale of the training dataset can affect the performance of LoRB.
 We use an internal conversational dataset (roughly 60M utterances) as the training source.
-To evaluate the scaling law of the pretrained model, we fine-tune the conversational data on in-house 5M RescoreBERT, 170M RescoreBERT and 1B RescoreBERT, respectively, on a set of 150K training utterances.
-To evaluate the scaling law for data, we split the conversational training data into five log scales with roughly 20M/5M/1500K/500K/150K utterances, respectively.
+To evaluate the scaling behavior for varying pretrained model sizes, we fine-tune in-house RescoreBERT models with 5M, 170M and 1B parameters, respectively, on a set of 150K conversational training utterances.
+To investigate the scaling behavior for data sizes, we split the conversational training data into five log scales with roughly 20M/5M/1500K/500K/150K utterances, respectively.

-Figure~\ref{fig:scale_model} shows the first scaling law with regard to model size.
+Figure~\ref{fig:scale_model} shows the scaling with regard to model size.
 With the size of the pretrained language model increasing, the performance gap between FT and LoRB shrinks.
-With the increase in total pre-trained parameters of the backbone model, the performance gap between FT and LoRB has reduced from -22.3\% (at the scale of 170M) to +2.4\% (at the scale of 1B) in terms of WERR difference.
-In our ASR rescoring model experiments, it has been reported that a larger size of the BERT model improves the convergence speed of LoRB by 2.74 times, providing insights for industry applications.
+With the increase in total pretrained parameters of the backbone model, the performance gap between FT and LoRB is reduced from -22.3\% (at the scale of 170M) to +2.4\% (at the 1B scale) in terms of WER relative (WERR) difference.
+In our ASR rescoring model experiments, we found that a larger BERT model size improves the convergence speed of LoRB by a factor of 2.74, which has benefits for production-size deployments.

-Figure~\ref{fig:scale_data} shows the word error rate on the same conversational test set for models trained on different data sizes.
-In general, we observe that a larger dataset size correlates with greater improvement in performance.
-Notably, the improvement resulting from a change in data scale from $150K$ to $500K$ is nearly four times more significant than the improvement observed when transitioning from $500K$ to $20M$ for LoRB.
-Unlike the linear scaling law observed in full fine-tuning ~\cite{gu2023scaling}, LoRB follows a logarithmic scaling law, which tends to approach a fixed value as the data size reaches a certain threshold.
-Figure~\ref{fig:scale_data_allrank} shows the scaling law of LoRB across various rank sizes.
+Figure~\ref{fig:scale_data} shows the WER on the same conversational test set for models trained on different amount of data.
+In general, we observe that a larger data size correlates with greater improvement in performance.
+Notably, the improvement resulting from a change in data scale from $150K$ to $500K$ is nearly four times that observed when transitioning from $500K$ to $20M$ for LoRB.
+Unlike the linear scaling law observed in full fine-tuning ~\cite{gu2023scaling}, LoRB follows a logarithmic scaling curve, approaching a fixed value as the data size reaches a certain threshold.
+Figure~\ref{fig:scale_data_allrank} shows the scaling of LoRB across various rank sizes.
 While there is no obvious correlation between rank value and word error rate across different data scale settings, the general trend remains consistent: larger dataset sizes lead to a more substantial performance gap compared to full fine-tuning (FT).